luyaotsung/GD_Backup_GoLang/readme.md

 Backup my cloud server data to specific google dirve folder

 ## Quick Start
-Before you start please finish below steps [Reference Link](https://developers.google.com/drive/web/quickstart/go)
+Before you start please finish below steps
 ### Step 1 : Enable the Drive API
 1. Use [this wizard](https://console.developers.google.com/start/api?id=drive) to create or select a project in the Google Developers Console and automatically enable the API.
 Click the **Go to credentials** button to continue.
 2. At the top of the page, select the **OAuth consent screen** tab.
 Select an **Email address**, enter a **Product name** if not already set, and click the **Save** button.